Mixture-of-Experts with Gradient Conflict-Driven Subspace Topology Pruning for Emergent Modularity

 \subsection{Sparse Mixture-of-Experts}

-The concept of conditional computation was popularized by the Sparsely-Gated MoE \cite{shazeer2017outrageously}, which introduced a noisy top-$k$ routing to activate a small subset of experts per token.
+Conditional computation was introduced in the sparsely-gated MoE layer \cite{shazeer2017outrageously}, which uses noisy top-$k$ routing to activate a small subset of experts per token.
 This paradigm was scaled by systems such as GShard \cite{lepikhin2021gshard}, Switch Transformer \cite{fedus2022switch}, GLaM \cite{du2022glam}, and ST-MoE \cite{zoph2022st}, which focus on efficiency, stability, and large-scale training.
 Theoretical scaling behavior for routed models was later analyzed in \cite{clark2022unified}.
 More recently, DeepSeek-MoE \cite{dai2024deepseek} introduced fine-grained expert segmentation and shared experts to improve specialization and utilization.

-\paragraph{Alternative Routing Strategies.} To address the load imbalance issue in top-$k$ routing, Expert Choice Routing \cite{zhou2022mixture} inverts the mechanism by allowing experts to select the top-$k$ tokens, thereby enforcing perfect capacity utilization.
-However, this relies on fixed capacity constraints which can drop critical information.
-CDSP-MoE differs fundamentally: we abandon forced load balancing entirely.
-Instead of optimizing for server capacity, we use \textit{conflict-driven pruning} to optimize for semantic interference, allowing expert utilization to be governed solely by physical compatibility.
+\paragraph{Routing and Expert Selection.} To mitigate load imbalance in top-$k$ routing, Expert Choice Routing \cite{zhou2022mixture} allows experts to select tokens under capacity constraints.
+Differentiable selectors such as DSelect-k \cite{hazimeh2021dselect} further formulate routing as a continuous optimization problem.
+Large-scale vision MoE models also exhibit emergent specialization without strict partitions \cite{riquelme2021scaling}.
+These approaches focus on assigning tokens to experts under a fixed parameterization.
+In contrast, CDSP-MoE operates on a shared parameter space, where conflict-driven pruning determines which physical dimensions constitute each expert.